raviBhadeshiya/robotic_perception/README.md

   * [Car Detection](https://github.com/raviBhadeshiya/robotic_perception#car-tracking)
   * [Visual Odometry](https://github.com/raviBhadeshiya/robotic_perception#visual-odometry)

+Please note that all the codes have been tested and ran on MATLAB 2016b and MATLAB 2017a.
+Also note that for *Visual Odometery* project you will need Computer Vision toolbox of MATLAB by Mathworks Inc. It can be found [here](https://www.mathworks.com/products/computer-vision/apps.html).

 ### Augmented Reality

 This is one of the projects which uses the very basic concepts like image transformations and homography to generate very powerful results like augmented reality.
 In this project, the task was to generate a cube on an Apriltag in the frame.
 This task can be broken down into different parts to simplify it and then integrate them to generate the expected results.
 A sample output can be seen below.
 The project was broken down into following parts: